galette/galettedoc/source/plugins/plugins-tiers.rst

 * be licensed under a license compatible with Galette (GPLv3 or compatible) and respect it,
 * be compatible with a "decent" Galette version.

-Plugins should (this is a strong recommandation, not an obligation) be localized and respect Galette coding conventions.
+Plugins should (this is a strong recommendation, not an obligation) be localized and respect Galette coding conventions.

 Join community
 ==============